Rajamahendravaram: Climate

 The weather is hot and humid, with a tropical climate and, therefore, no distinct seasons.
-The mean maximum temperature is 32 C. The hottest season is from April to June, with temperature ranging from 34 C to 48 C with maximum of 52 C recorded in May 2002 and May 2007.
+The mean maximum temperature is 32 C. The hottest season is from April to June, with temperatures ranging from 34 C to 48 C with a maximum of 52 C recorded in May 2002 and May 2007.
 The coolest months are December and January, when it is pleasant at 27 C to 30 C. There is heavy monsoon rain at the end of summer, with depressions in the Bay of Bengal.

-Rajahmundry has been ranked 16th best “National Clean Air City” under (Category 2 3-10L Population cities) in India.
+Rajahmundry has been ranked the 16th best "National Clean Air City" under Category 2 (3-10L population cities) in India.